 Local traffic from Flat Rock or Trenton to Downriver industries will stay on the River Spur and continue north to GTW South Yard.
 There is very little Local traffic on the Shore Line Sub north of FN.

-The Shore Line Sub is single track with the parallel Tunnel Industrial Track from mp 54.8 Milwaukee Junction south to mp 51.2 Vinewood, where the Tunnel Industrial ends.
-At mp 50.1 it becomes double track to mp 47.8 Delray where it again narrows to one track, becoming double track at mp 47.0 River Rouge [NS Rouge Bridge] until returning to single track at mp 43.2 Ecorse.
+The Shore Line Sub is double track from mp 4.6 Milwaukee Junction south to mp 0 West Detroit where it is single track as it crosses the Conrail Michigan Line.
+At mp 50.1 it becomes double track to mp 47.8 Delray where it again narrows to one track, becoming double track at mp 47.7 until returning to single track at mp 43.2 Ecorse.
 It is single track from there all the way to Toledo.

 Text and data graciously provided by Shawn O'Day, Brad (the GTW Freak) Kindschy, and Jerry Sundin.